-Following the successful launches of the Standard, London in 2019 and the Standard, Ibiza in 2021, the hotel brand is set to unveil its latest European outpost this spring in the heart of Belgium’s capital: the Standard, Brussels.
+Following the successful launches of the Standard, London in 2019 and the Standard, Ibiza in 2021, the hotel brand has unveiled its latest European outpost in the heart of Belgium’s capital: the Standard, Brussels.

 The hotel’s creative direction is a collaboration between the Standard’s in-house team, led by chief design officer Verena Haller, and Belgian firms Jaspers-Eyers Architects and Bernard Dubois Architects.
 Together, the design teams blend brutalism with an unexpected warmth and whimsy, a nod to Brussels’ architectural seriousness and underlying playfulness.